yashasvarma14/Ryerson_Health_Monitor/README.md

 A data-driven dashboard built during my Sales Analytics internship at Ryerson Metals to track and visualize customer health trends using Python, Plotly, and simple machine learning.
 Designed to be non-technical rep-friendly, actionable, and installable anywhere with just a CSV upload.

-⚠️ This version uses mock data for privacy.
+*This version has the mock data option for privacy reasons.
 The actual version was developed using real Ryerson invoice data and delivered to their internal team.

 ## Who I built this for